wattsUpJaz/100-days-of-code/log.md

 **Today's Progress**: Remade the project in 2D to avoid issues I was running into with 3D.
 Created basic enemy AI and HUD and player.

 **Thoughts**: Today was hard.
 Did something though.
 Really reconsidering if I'm on the right track or not with this game dev thing.
 I try so hard, but in the end it doesn't really matter (hahaaa I'm crying).

+### Day 13: Saturday - September 24, 2022

+**Today's Progress**: Fixed enemy script to be much more understandable.
+It resembles a quick and dirty state machine.
+I need to do it for the player.
+Player stun mechanic is broken, and the code is so bad I can't figure out where to add anything.
+Made art for player and enemy also.

+**Thoughts**: Art is good for the soul.
+Things are still hard, but doing a little bit of art gave me so hope.